NIP henselian valued fields: Henselian NIP fields and tameness

-Finally, we show that if $Kv$ is finite, then $vK$ is finitely ramified.
+Finally, we show that if $Kv$ is finite, then $v$ is finitely ramified.
 If $Kv$ is finite, then \cite[Proposition 5.3]{KSW} implies that $v_2$ is trivial.
-By saturation, $vK$ must be finitely ramified. \end{proof}
+By saturation, $v$ must be finitely ramified. \end{proof}

 We can now state and prove our second main result.
 Recall for a given prime $p$, a \emph{$p$-adically closed field} is a field which is elementarily equivalent to $\mathbb{Q}_p$.
 A \emph{$\mathcal{P}$-adically closed field} is a finite extension of a $p$-adically closed field.
 For more on $\mathcal{P}$-adically closed fields see \cite{PrRo}. \begin{Thm} Let $(K,v)$ be a henselian valued field of residue characteristic $\mathrm{char}(Kv)=p$.
-In case $p\neq 0$, assume that $K^\times/(K^\times)^p$ is finite.
+In case $(K,v)$ has mixed characteristic, assume that $K^\times/(K^\times)^p$ is finite.
+If the characteristic of $K$ is positive, assume that $K$ has finite degree of imperfection.
 Then

-\end{Thm} \begin{proof} The implication from left to right follows immediately from Proposition \ref{rtame} and the fact that the residue field $Kv$ is interpretable in $(K,v)$.
+\end{Thm} \begin{proof} The implication from left to right follows from the fact that the residue field $Kv$ is interpretable in $(K,v)$ and what we have shown so far: In mixed characteristic, this is the statement of Proposition \ref{rtame}; the positive characteristic case is treated in Corollary \ref{Cor4.1}.
+All henselian valued fields of equicharacteristic $0$ are tame.

 For the converse, assume that $Kv$ is NIP and $(K,v)$ is roughly separably tame.
-In case $(K,v)$ has equicharacteristic, the result follows from Corollary \ref{equi} (note that in case $p>0$, the finiteness of $|K^\times/(K^\times)^p|$ implies that $K$ has finite degree of imperfection).
+In case $(K,v)$ has equicharacteristic, the result follows from Corollary \ref{equi}.
 Thus, we may assume that we have $(\mathrm{char}(K), \mathrm{char}(Kv))=(0,p)$ for some $p>0$.
 Furthermore, we may assume that $(K,v)$ is sufficiently saturated.

 We again write $\Gamma:=vK$ and decompose $v$ as in the proof of Proposition \ref{rtame}: let $\Delta_0 \leq \Gamma$ be the biggest convex subgroup not containing $v(p)$ and let $\Delta \leq \Gamma$ be the smallest convex subgroup containing $v(p)$.
 We get the following decomposition of the place $\varphi_v:K \to Kv$ corresponding to $v$: